jagra26/ghost-free-shadow-removal/README.md

 - [USR: Unpaired Shadow Removal dataset](https://drive.google.com/open?id=1PPAX0W4eyfn1cUrb2aBefnbrmhB1htoJ)
 - SRD Dataset (please email the [authors](http://vision.sia.cn/our%20team/JiandongTian/JiandongTian.html) to get assess).

+## **Hardware**
+In the paper a computer with a [NVIDIA TITAN V GPU](https://www.nvidia.com/pt-br/titan/titan-v/) takes 0.2s to an image of to generate a shadow-free image with a resolution of 640x480.
+In a regular test with a common laptop, intel core i5 7th generation, 8GB DDR4 and no GPU, takes 30s for image.

 ## **Setup**
 [Install conda](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-20-04-pt)